The Gift of Ministry or Serving

-One of the greatest wonders concerning the gifts of the Holy Spirit are not in how many gifts are available, but how they are used within the body of Christ.
+One of the greatest wonders concerning the gifts of the Holy Spirit is not in how many gifts are available but in how they are used within the body of Christ.
 As we learned previously, all gifts are for building up the church.
-The gift of prophecy being one of the best (according to Paul) in edifying the church.
+The gift of prophecy is one of the best (according to Paul) in edifying the church.
 But another gift that is just as important is the gift of ministry or serving.

-The word “ministry” comes from the Greek word diakonia and literally means “servant”.
-You often hear people within church circles say endearingly, “He (or she) has such a servant’s heart” and in truth people with this gift really do!
+The word “ministry” comes from the Greek word diakonia, meaning “servant.”
+You often hear people within church circles say endearingly, “He (or she) has such a servant’s heart,” and in truth, people with this gift really do!
 They love to serve others.
 They take great joy in it.
 In fact, the first people to be recognized with this gift were those appointed in Acts 6:1-7.

-Now this word “ministry” should not be confused with what a pastor does.
-The gift of “pastor” is different than the gift of “ministry”.
-While a pastor does “serve” his congregation, his main gifts would be prophecy, teaching and exhortation (although I’m sure they have more).
-But as the Apostles pointed out in Acts 6:2, “It is not desirable that we should leave the word of God and serve tables,” so like the apostles, a pastor would be more concerned in shepherding his flock.
-He “serves” the congregation better, by exhorting from the Word of God and not having to worry about the administration aspects of running a church.
+The word “ministry” should not be confused with what a pastor does.
+The gift of “pastor” differs from the gift of “ministry.”
+While a pastor does “serve” his congregation, his principal gifts would be prophecy, teaching and exhortation (although I’m sure they have more).
+But as the Apostles pointed out in Acts 6:2, “It is not desirable that we should leave the word of God and serve tables,” so like the Apostles, a pastor would be more concerned with shepherding his flock.
+He “serves” the congregation better by preaching from the Word of God and not having to worry about the administrative aspects of running a church.

 However, one would usually find that the two go hand in hand.
-For if the word “ministry” literally means servant, than a pastor could not do his job if he did not also have the gift of ministry.
-So, to keep things simple and less confusing, for the rest of this post I will refer to the gift of ministry as the gift of servanthood or serving.
+If the word “ministry” literally means servant, then a pastor could not do his job if he did not also have the gift of ministry.
+So, to keep things simple and less confusing, I will refer to the gift of ministry as the gift of servanthood or serving for the rest of this post.

 In Acts 6:1-7 we see the qualifications for someone with the gift of servanthood as given by the apostles: